-The Agriculture, Food, and Natural Resources (AFNR) Career Cluster focuses on the essential elements of life - food, water, land, and air.
-This career cluster includes a diverse spectrum of occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.
-It also includes non-traditional agricultural occupations like wind energy, solar energy, and oil and gas production.
+The Agriculture, Food, and Natural Resources (AFNR) career cluster focuses on the essential elements of life, food, water, land, andair.
+This career cluster includes occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.

-Plant Science Statewide Program of Study
+Statewide Program of Study: Plant Science

-The Plant Science program of study focuses on the science, research, and business of plants and other living organisms.
-It teaches students how to apply biology and life science to real-world life processes of plants and vegetation, either in laboratories or in the field.
+The Plant Science program of study focuses on occupational and educational opportunities associated with the science, research, and business of plants and other living organisms.
+This program of study includes the application of biology and life science to real-world life processes of plants and vegetation, either in laboratories or in the field.

-· Principles of Agriculture, Food, and Natural Resources
+Principles of Agriculture, Food, and Grade 9 Natural Resources